keeper013/Oasis.EFMapper/README.md

 Note that **the library** is expecting every entity to have an identity property, which represents the primary key column of the corresponding data table in the database.
 Without this identity property the entity can't be updated by APIs of the **the library**.
 So far **the library** only supports a single scalar property as identity property, combined properties or class type identity property is not supported.

-Check *TestCase1_MapNewEntityToDatabase.cs* for relevant examples.

-### Scalar Converter and Concurrency Token
+### TestCase2_MapEntityToDatabase_WithConcurrencyToken.cs
-This test case demonstrates the usage of scalar converters that are used to convert one scalar type to another when mapping.
+This test case shows usage of scalar converters, concurrency token and the way to update scalar properties using **the library**.

 When mapping from one class to another, **the library** by default map public instance scalar properties in the 2 classes with exactly the same names and same types (Not to mention the properties must have a public getter/setter).
 Property name matching is case sensitive.
 If developers want to support mapping between property of different scalar types (e.g. from properties of type int? to properties of int, or from properties of type int to properties of long by default), a scalar converter must be defined while configuring te mapper like the examples below:
 ```C#